st-fedotov/quiver/examples/README.md

     - [1, 2, a12]

 coverage:
-  projective: 1            # Multiplicity for projective modules
+  projective: {0: 1, 1: 2, 2: 1}
-  injective: 1             # Multiplicity for injective modules
+  injective: {0: 1, 1: 1, 2: 2}

-  # Or per-vertex:
+  # Or globally:
-  # projective: {0: 1, 1: 2, 2: 1}
+  # projective: 1            # Multiplicity for projective modules
-  # injective: {0: 1, 1: 1, 2: 2}
+  # injective: 1             # Multiplicity for injective modules

 runtime:
   output_dir: ./results    # Where to write output